My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 If your PC responds, go to the next step to Uninstall software apps.
 But if the problem continues, try another step.
 Every app running on your laptop uses resources.
 If many programs are active in the background, it is most likely your laptop won’t have adequate computing power.

 When your computer does not have sufficient memory to display every program opened in the background, one thing to do is close a few of these programs.
-You have to press the control + shift + Esc buttons to access the Task Manager.
+Pressing the control + shift + Esc buttons to access the Task Manager would be best.

 Then you pick the programs you want to exit and select END TASK.
-If you find that your system hangs when a particular window is open, you might need to uninstall it.
-You can apply tools like Revo Uninstaller Pro 4 to remove every file the program installation contains completely.
+If your system hangs when a particular window opens, you might need to uninstall it.
+You can apply tools like Revo Uninstaller Pro 4 to completely remove every file the program installation contains.

 Run System Scan